biqqles/dataclassy/README.md

 from dataclassy import dataclass
 ```

-This being said, there *are* differences.  dataclassy does not try to be a "clone" of dataclasses, but rather an alternative, feature-complete implementation of the concept that still remains familiar for those acquainted with the module in the standard library.
+This being said, there *are* differences.  dataclassy does not try to be a "clone" of dataclasses, but rather an alternative, feature-complete implementation of the concept with its own design philosophy, yet one that remains highly familiar to those acquainted with the module in the standard library.
 Minimalism takes precedence over compatibility.

-Read on to learn the similarities and differences between the two modules.

 #### Similarities
 dataclassy's `dataclass` decorator takes all of the same arguments (plus its own) as dataclasses' (with the exception of `unsafe_hash` which is awaiting implementation) and should therefore be a drop-in replacement.

-dataclassy also implements all dataclasses' [functions](#functions): `is_dataclass`, `fields`, `replace`, `make_dataclass`, `asdict` and `astuple` (the last two are aliased from `as_dict` and `as_tuple` respectively).
+dataclassy also implements all dataclasses' [functions](#functions): `is_dataclass`, `fields`, `replace`, `make_dataclass`, `asdict` and `astuple` (the last two are aliased from `as_dict` and `as_tuple` respectively), and they should work as you expect.

 #### Differences
 dataclassy has several important differences from dataclasses, mainly reflective of its minimalistic style and implementation.
 These differences are enumerated below and fully expanded on in the next section.